OmarFlores1/Tic_tac_toe_bot_Bash/README.md

 grep { /$piece/ && /$move/ && /\d${piece}?\d/ } @wins would at the same time filter @wins and alter it.
 - place the returns in the appropriate places and to clear the variables used for accumulation.

 Note: You can use cygwin64 to run this script in windows.
-However, DO NOT copy and paste the script, as windows introduces \r characters.
-Rather, rename the script from tttbot_blog.doc to tttbot_blog.sh or tttbot_blog and run it in bash.
+For some reason, if you download this script by itself some markup language appears on it.
+The best way is to Download the project as zip: Clone or Download | Download zip.
+That way you get the plain sh file.

 To-do:
 The performance of the bash program is slow.
 Please wait for up to 15 seconds in the second player's move and 10 or less for